jyarb-keptn/keptn-in-a-box/README.md

 <img src="doc/images/kgqslodahboard.png" width="500"/>

 You can also navigate to the dashboard in Dynatrace to check out how the SLI's have been created.
+Also, any subsequent builds for the sockshop app will use the Dashboard SLI's.

 ## Troubleshooting